[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 • Psychological screening

-In order to be considered for a Call Centre role, applicants will be required to undertake a psychological screening, which is currently facilitated at Police Headquarters.
+In order to be considered for a Call Centre role, applicants will be required to undertake a psychological screening, which can be completed online.

 • Interview